 All children need to get enough of vitamins A, C and D in their diet.
-However this isn’t always possible – especially with vitamin D, which we mainly get from sunlight rather than food.
+However, this isn’t always possible – especially with vitamin D, which we mainly get from sunlight rather than food.
 This is why the government have recommended that all children from 6 months to 5 years be given daily vitamin supplements.
-(Always read the label, make sure your child’s intake doesn’t exceed the recommended dose and never give children more than one supplement at any given time.)
+(Always read the label)

 Here are the main vitamins children need in their daily life: